 Since inception, we have financed our operations and capital requirements primarily through the issuance of various debt and equity instruments, for aggregate gross proceeds of approximately \$1.2 billion.
-As of March 31, 2006, our total indebtedness was comprised of (i) non-convertible debt and financing obligations totaling \$155.6 million from our Washington D.C. metro area IBX capital lease, San Jose IBX equipment and fiber financing, Chicago IBX equipment financing, Los Angeles IBX financing and Ashburn campus mortgage payable and (ii) convertible debt totaling \$86.3 million from our convertible subordinated debentures as outlined below.
+As of June 30, 2006, our total indebtedness was comprised of (i) non-convertible debt and financing obligations totaling \$155.0 million from our Washington D.C. metro area IBX capital lease, San Jose IBX equipment and fiber financing, Chicago IBX equipment financing, Los Angeles IBX financing and Ashburn campus mortgage payable and (ii) convertible debt totaling \$86.3 million from our convertible subordinated debentures as outlined below.

-As of March 31, 2006, our principal source of liquidity was our \$162.2 million of cash, cash equivalents and short-term and long-term investments.
-In addition, as of March 31, 2006, we had \$43.3 million of additional liquidity available to us under our \$50.0 million Silicon Valley Bank revolving credit line in the event we need additional cash to pursue attractive strategic opportunities that may become available in the future.
-While we had generated negative operating cash flow in each annual period since inception through 2003, commencing with the quarter ended September 30, 2003 we started to generate positive operating cash flow.
+As of June 30, 2006, our principal source of liquidity was our \$147.9 million of cash, cash equivalents and short-term and long-term investments.
+In addition, as of June 30, 2006, we had \$43.3 million of additional liquidity available to us under our \$50.0 million Silicon Valley Bank revolving credit line in the event we need additional cash to pursue attractive strategic opportunities that may become available in the future.
+The \$50.0 million Silicon Valley Bank revolving credit line was amended in August 2006 as described below.
+While we had generated negative operating cash flow in each annual period since inception through 2003, commencing with the three months ended September 30, 2003 we started to generate positive operating cash flow.
 Since then, we have generated cash flow from our operations throughout 2004 and 2005 and expect this trend to continue throughout 2006 and beyond.
 While we expect that our cash flow from operations will continue to grow, due to our recently announced expansion plans in the Washington, D.C. and Chicago metro areas, we expect our cash flow used in investing activities, primarily as a result of our expected purchases of property and equipment to complete these expansion projects, will also increase and be greater than our cash flows generated from operating activities.
-As a result, although we believe we have sufficient cash, coupled with anticipated cash generated from operating activities, to meet our currently identified business objectives for at least the next twelve months, we will investigate financing opportunities in connection with our Chicago metro area expansion plans in order to minimize expected cash outlays to pursue this project and in order to continue to meet our cash requirements (excluding the purchases, sales and maturities of our short-term and long-term investments).
+As a result, although we believe we have sufficient cash, coupled with anticipated cash generated from operating activities, to meet our currently identified business objectives for at least the next twelve months, we will investigate financing opportunities in connection with our Chicago metro area expansion plans, as well as any significant future expansions, in order to minimize expected cash outlays to pursue this project and in order to continue to meet our cash requirements to fund our other capital expenditures, debt service and corporate overhead requirements (excluding the purchases, sales and maturities of our short-term and long-term investments).
+Generally, our approach in financing our significant expansion projects, such as the Chicago metro area IBX expansion project, is to finance 60% or greater of the capital expenditures required to complete the project under short and long-term financing arrangements.
 However, given our limited operating history, additional potential expansion opportunities that we may decide to pursue and other business risks that may cause our operating results to fluctuate, we may not achieve our desired levels of profitability or cash requirements in the future.
-For further i
+For further information, refer to "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q below.